cci-lakes/lakes_cci_tools/README.md

 Available scripts:

-* lakes_cci_download.ipynb : a jupyter notebook to download files on a defined zone and period of time.
+* <b>lakes_cci_download.ipynb</b> : a jupyter notebook to download files on a defined zone and period of time.
 Daily output files include all the ECV variables

-* lakes_cci_download1lake_by_id.ipynb: a jupyter notebook to downlad files for a given lake.
+* <b>lakes_cci_download1lake_by_id.ipynb</b>: a jupyter notebook to downlad files for a given lake.
 Daily output files include all the ECV variables